KonodDanylo/WebFireWall-Application/README.md

 Rate Limiting: If you set a rate limit for requests, try exceeding the specified limit.
 You will receive a blocked request message.

 That's it!
-You now have a basic understanding of how to use the Web Application Firewall!
+You now have a basic understanding of how to use my Web Application Firewall!